 The bankrupt estate may continue to operate (managed by the judicial administrator) during the bankruptcy proceeding so that the business may be sold as a going concern.
 However, in the vast majority of cases, the bankrupt company ceases to operate, its facilities are locked down by the judicial administrator, and the assets are collected to be sold under a judicial auction.

 In some circumstances, the court may disregard the legal entity and extend the effects of the bankruptcy proceeding to the equity holders or administrators of the debtor company, or even to other entities considered to be part of the same corporate or economic group of the debtor company.
-Although the extension of the effects of the bankruptcy to third parties is an exception applicable to cases in which there is fraud or commingling of assets, there is a risk associated with the fact that some courts may apply such measure in a broader manner.
-As a result, there is a risk, even though it may be remote, that the effects of a bankruptcy proceeding is extended to equity holders, administrators or other entities belonging to the same corporate or economic group.
+Although the effects of bankruptcy can extend to third parties, this generally only occurs in cases concerning fraud or commingling of assets.
+However, if a court chooses to apply this measure, and does so in a broader manner, there is a risk (albeit remote) that the effects of the bankruptcy will extend to equity holders, administrators or other entities belonging to the same corporate or economic group.

 Classification of claims

-The claims will be classified according to the rules of Law 11,101, and creditors will be paid pursuant to a waterfall, as follows:
+The claims will be classified according to the rules of Law 11,101, and creditors will be paid pursuant to a waterfall structure, as follows: